jainsaaab/ipl-dashboard/README.md

 - [x] Containerize the service.
 - [ ] Deploy the code in AWS.
-- [ ] Create a seperate service for sending mails.
+- [ ] Create a seperate service for sending e-mails.